- 26 Aug 2020

 The city of Luxor is located in the south of Egypt on the east bank of the river with 450,000 population, there's some families belong to the dynasties of the pharaohs living in Luxor until this day, most of the citizens work at farming especially (sugar cane farming ), artworks, stone and metalwork beside the touristic traffic of the city, it has dry warm climate in winter, very hot days in summer and rarely if you saw falling rain or cloudy weather .the city of Luxor similar to an open air museum captures the heart of anyone steps the land and walks around its great obelisks.

 the city of Luxor was the administrative capital for upper Egypt during the sixth dynasty 3000,2100 B.C. and when the country was invaded by the heksus the upper and a lower country were united and the royal court was moved to Luxor for over four centuries.
-Luxor is one of the main cities at all travel to Egypt packages categories like Egypt travel packages and Egypt budget tours.
+Luxor is one of the main cities included in all categories like Egypt tours and Egypt budget tours

 Luxor is considered knowledge and a leaning beacon for the human race from the pharaohs culture to the Islamic civil passing by the Greek, roman and Coptic eras, the first Egyptian called it "waste" as a symbol for ruling empowerment then came the Muslims scientists and scholars who were amazed by its architect structures and named it "Luxor" which is plural for "places" in Arabic, and even before Arab the Greek poet Homerus mentioned the city in his famous Iliad as "Thebes" and described it as the city of brightening gold and a hundred gates.